Triscuit2311/GoblinAC/README.md

 Those inividuals willing and able to work around GoblinAC are far from the average cheat-abuser.
 GoblinAC is still highly effective against the majority of cheaters using tools to trigger events.

 ### **Why?**
 As FiveM servers implement more security in the form of server-sided checks, hackers are getting more creative.
-I have been working on custom Anti-Cheat development services for private servers with a much broader spectrum of features, but this specific feature (anti-trigger spam) found it way into every single one.
+I have been working on custom Anti-Cheat development services for private servers with a much broader spectrum of features, but this specific feature (anti-trigger spam) found it's way into every single one.
 I figured I would release this to the community for free, learn from it and make your own if you're so inclined!